 Having earned both her undergraduate and master’s degrees in theology at Cardiff University, Charlotte is a PhD candidate at Exeter University, researching the use of combative biblical imagery in global Neo-Muscular Christian men’s groups.
 Her research interests also include biblical violence, feminist hermeneutics, the theology of veganism, Ecotheology, and the intersection of masculinity, theology and nationalism.
 Lottie has presented all all three academic conferences of the CSBV, and won the student prize in 2021.

 Ceri is a Church of England ordinand studying at Trinity College Bristol, where she has just completed a Postgraduate Diploma in Theology, Ministry and Mission.
 She has an MA in Integrative Theology with Social Justice from the London School of Theology.
-She is about to start a research degree looking at how the story of King David is retold (and manipulated) in evangelical romance novels.
+She is currently working towards a research degree looking at how the story of King David is retold (and manipulated) in evangelical romance novels.
 Her research interests include feminist, liberation and trauma theologies.